codewith-salman/Image-Slider/README.md

 - Fully responsive image slider
 - Smooth slide transitions and animations
 - Navigation arrows and indicators
-- Auto-slide functionality (optional)
 - Clean and modern design
 - Lightweight and easy to customize
 - Cross-browser compatible